jacobkap/crimebythenumbers/docs/subsetting.md

 #> 6 AK00101 AK0010100   anchorage alaska        AK 2012
 ```

-The first 6 rows appear to be agency identification info for Archorage, Alaska from 2017-2012.
+The first 6 rows appear to be agency identification info for Anchorage, Alaska from 2017-2012.
 For good measure let's check how many rows and columns are in this data.
-This will give us some guidance on subsetting which we'll see below. `nrow()` gives us the number of rows and `ncol()` givws us the number of columns.
+This will give us some guidance on subsetting which we'll see below. `nrow()` gives us the number of rows and `ncol()` gives us the number of columns.

 ```r